[Updated August 2022] Best Housing Off-Campus For University Of Toronto Students

 However, getting your own off-campus place to live is possible, especially using liv.rent.
 If you need to get an apartment in Toronto on your own as a student, then here’s what you need to know:

-Of course, the main concern is getting a place as close to campus as possible.
-Being a student is hard enough, but tacking on a difficult commute can really wear you down.
+Getting a place as close to campus as possible is important because being a student is hard enough — tacking on a difficult commute can really wear you down.

 When you’re looking for a place, be sure to keep public transportation options at the top of your wish list.
 Here are some transit tips for students looking for off-campus housing: